Basecamp Pro Tips

 Want to add a splash of color or tone things down a bit?
 Pick your own color theme!

 Click your profile photo/avatar first.
-Choose "My Profile" and you'll see the option on the next page to choose a theme color.
+Then, choose "Appearance", and you'll see the option on the next page to choose a theme color:

 Use Emoji

 You can add emoji anywhere you can enter text in Basecamp.
-You might use them to visually group similar projects, designate priority in a to-do list, jazz up a Campfire chat, or give someone a quick Boost.
+You might use them to visually group similar projects, designate priority in a to-do list, jazz up a Chat, or give someone a quick Boost.

 Here's a to-do list with emojis showing what's priority and what can wait: